top of page

 Why mothers?

 Our role as mothers provides a powerful connection between us.
 Our experiences of motherhood are all different, but we share a strong and urgent desire to protect our children’s futures, which is why we are strongly motivated to act.
-Whilst society values the role of mothers, we’re often seen only as care-givers, and along with women more broadly, regularly ignored in decisionmaking.
-At Mothers CAN we believe we hold power, especially when we work together.
-By supporting and learning from each other, we can make a space for ourselves in places where mothers often aren’t expected to be.
+Whilst society values the role of mothers, we’re often seen only as care-givers, and along with women more broadly, regularly ignored in decision-making.
+At Mothers CAN we know that by supporting and learning from each other, we can build power in our communities, making a space for ourselves in places where mothers often aren’t expected to be.
+All mums from anywhere in the UK are welcome to join the network.
+And if you’re not a mother but want to get involved, you’re welcome too.

 bottom of page